 Additional resume tips for entry-level roles

 Education can help make you look like a qualified worker.
 You may have taken courses in school where you developed skills you will use in your job.
-If so, write the names of the courses in your education.
+If so, write the names of the studies in your education.
 You can do the same thing with longer research papers or significant projects.

 Life experience can be helpful to list as well.
-Even if you did work at or around your home, you can list what skills you used.
+Even if you did work at or around your home, you could list what skills you used.
 For example, some stay-at-home mothers could say that they balanced the family budget.

-Avoid putting many “soft skills” in your resume.
-This means that you should not focus on your personality traits.
+Avoid putting many “soft skills” in your resume; this means that you should not focus on your personality traits.
 Instead, focus on the things you did or skills you have learned.
 You can do it a couple of times but not more than that.
-For example, avoid saying that you are “friendly”, or “a happy person”.
+For example, avoid saying that you are “friendly” or “a happy person.”

 Based on your experience, give yourself a title in your resume.
-For example, if you worked at a school where you took care of and taught young children, you would be a “teacher” or “childhood education professional”.
+For example, if you worked at a school where you took care of and taught young children, you would be a “teacher” or “childhood education professional.”

 Additional resume tips for professional roles